Planet Earth has a very thin atmosphere...

 Tsat.mean.venus = 737 K, measured by satellites.

-Those two temperatures, the calculated one, and the measured by satellites are completely different !
+Those two temperatures for Venus, the calculated one, and the measured by satellites are completely different !

 That is why we confirm here that yes, Venus has a runaway greenhouse effect because of its very thick atmosphere, Venus has a very strong greenhouse effect.